-Black bass are the most popular freshwater gamefish in the nation.
-And, Texas is one of the top states when it comes to producing trophy largemouths.
-Although practically every lake in Texas has the capability of producing trophy bass, there are a few that are clearly above the rest.
+Black bass are the most popular freshwater game fish in the nation, and Texas is one of the top states when it comes to producing trophy largemouths.
+Although practically every lake in Texas is capable of producing trophy bass, a few are clearly above the rest.
 For fishermen on a serious search for trophy bass, they should consider some of these water bodies, which are among the best bass lakes in Texas.

 Known as one of the top trophy bass lakes in the nation, Lake Fork draws anglers from across the US and beyond.
 Each of these anglers knows that anytime they are fishing Fork, they stand a good chance of catching a true trophy largemouth.
 Over half of the top 50 bass in Texas have come from Lake Fork, so it is a "must-fish" for serious bass anglers.

-Located in Zapata, TX, on the Texas/Mexico border, Falcon is famous for producing "braggin' size" largemouth bass.
+Located in Zapata on the Texas/Mexico border, Falcon is famous for producing "braggin' size" largemouth bass.
 After enduring a decade-long drought, Falcon has recently seen an influx of water and a resurgence in the big bass population.
-Since refilling, Falcon quickly established itself as one of the most consistent producers of quality largemouth bass in America and anglers flock from across the country to tangle with the brutish bass found in Falcon Lake.
+Since refilling, Falcon quickly established itself as one of the most consistent producers of quality largemouth bass in America, and anglers flock from across the country to tangle with the brutish bass found in Falcon Lake.

 Toledo Bend is so big it sprawls across Texas and into Louisiana.
 Of course, the size of the lake isn't nearly as important to anglers as the fish that are in it.
-However, Toledo Bend is known for producing plenty of quality bass, which has made it popular with recreational and professional anglers alike.
+Toledo Bend's reputation for producing plenty of quality bass has made it popular with recreational and professional anglers alike.